-Today, Central’s hydro-irrigation project provides water to more than 112,000 acres served directly and to another 100,000-plus acres that receive water from Lake McConaughy through contracts with Central or other irrigation projects.
+Today, Central’s hydro-irrigation project provides water to about 111,000 acres served directly and to another 100,000-plus acres that receive water from Lake McConaughy through contracts with Central or other irrigation projects.

 Central also provides groundwater recharge benefits from its system of canals and laterals to more than 310,000 acres irrigated by wells in and adjacent to Central’s service area.

 The Irrigation Division provides irrigation service to about 1,150 accounts in Gosper, Phelps, Kearney, Dawson and Lincoln Counties.
 Adams County was to have received service, but a 1936 Nebraska Supreme Court decision denied service to the county by prohibiting transbasin diversions of water.
 The case was reversed in 1980, but too late for Adams County to receive irrigation deliveries from Central.

 The Irrigation Division’s headquarters are in Holdrege.
 The irrigation office in Bertrand serves irrigated acres in the western part of the District, while the Holdrege office is responsible for irrigation service in the central and eastern parts of the District.

 Central’s first deliveries of water to irrigators took place in 1941 and began in earnest the following year with deliveries to more than 44,000 acres.
 Over the next 35 years, the number of irrigated acres grew to more than 123,000 (the number of irrigated acres has remained stable at about 112,000 acres since 1984) and the canal system operated as designed with only minor changes or improvements, such as replacement of wooden turnouts with concrete structures, and the construction of the E67 Canal in the mid-1950s.